JavaBongo/after-school-classes-vue/README.md

 ### Commit 6 - Modularize Products Data
 - Added javascript folder and subjects.js file inside.
 - Modified index file to now use external subjectList from subjects.js in the data property.
 Expanded subjects list to 12 subjects as per requirement of the project (minimum 10 subjects).
+### Commit 7 - Sorting Setup
+- Modified index file to have sort functionality.
+Now subjects get sorted by title, location, availability, & price.
+Sort direction can be DESC to ASC or ASC to DESC.
+Default sort is set for title of the subjects.